 6.3.9: Profile Interface Screen

-The profile screen of the application will have ten text fields allowing users to easily edit their personal information, including their first name, last name, email address, phone number, emergency first name, emergency last name, emergency phone number, and password.
+The profile screen of the application will have ten text fields allowing users to easily edit their personal information, including their first name, last name, email address, phone number, emergency first name, emergency last name, emergency phone number, and pin .
 In addition to these text fields, the screen will also feature a "Save" button and a "Cancel" button.
 These buttons will allow users to either save the changes they have made to their profile or cancel any changes they no longer wish to make.
 This interface will enable users to easily manage their personal information and make necessary updates whenever needed.